[?] Subscribe To This Site

 When you are pregnant, it is especially important to avoid consuming toxins in your diet.
 For that reason, we recommend that you only eat organic food.
 You should also avoid all processed and packaged foods as they contain unhealthy chemicals, including MSG, a neurotoxin, often labeled as “natural flavors”.

 Yes, that means that you really need to prepare your own food while you are pregnant to be sure you are getting the best possible nutrition with no harmful chemicals.
 Don't despair though, cooking doesn't need to be hard.
-Check out Cooking Made Easy for lots of simple yet healthy recipes, kitchen tips and techniques.
+Check out 500 Low-Carb Recipes That the Whole Family Will Love.

 Protein